 JDB Wines was founded by proprietor Derek Beitler with his first vintage in 2007.
 Derek grew up in Southern Oregon – his introduction to wine did not come in this part of the state but rather in tiny Rutherford, Napa Valley where his Uncle Chuck Wagner operated Caymus Winery.
 Derek would often spend part of his summers working at Caymus – growing up in the cellar so to speak during his summer vacations.
 He recalls doing odd jobs to start, helping on the bottling line and then ultimately taking on more actual wine making responsibilities.
 He worked mostly with white wines at the time because those ripened before the red varieties – and by the time the red varieties came into the winery – school was starting and he had to return to Oregon.

 Derek graduated from the University of Oregon with a Bachelor of Arts in Environmental Studies.
-But rather then choose a career directly relating to his major he pursued wine making – pulling from the invaluable experience he learned while working with family at Caymus.
+But rather than choose a career directly relating to his major he pursued wine making – pulling from the invaluable experience he learned while working with family at Caymus.
 And perhaps subconsciously influenced by his family heritage in the Napa Valley – including not only the Wagners but a number of other long time Napa families who either own wineries or have their own labels.

 Derek moved to the quiet town of Occidental in western Sonoma County and began producing two wines: a single vineyard Syrah from the Sonoma Coast and a Viognier from the Santa Lucia Highlands in Monterey County.
 His first vintage was from 2007 under the Bodega Rancho label.
 Today he produces a number of labels collectively grouped under JDB Wines including Cerro, Tableau, Skyhook and Tableau.